View course descriptions for

 SP 102 Fundamentals of Speech (3) Offered Fall, Spring.
 Prereq.: SP 101.
 This course is a continuing study in the basic principles and techniques of speech.
 Students learn the basics of interpretation and reinforce their extemporaneous speaking skills.
-Performances include manuscript reading, pantomime, dramatic reading, monologue, impromptu, poetry, and informative speeches.
+Performances include manuscript reading, pantomime, poetry, dramatic reading, impromptu, and informative speeches.

 SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of a nonmusical Fine Arts production; each level requires the preceding one.
 Students develop individual roles while learning to interact in the theatrical environment.
 Coursework culminates in a public performance.

 SP 161–462 Proclaim Ministry—Drama (1 each) Prereq.: Audition.
 The Proclaim Drama Team prepares sacred, patriotic, and humorous dramatic selections for presentation in Bible-believing churches and Christian schools.
 Students sharpen communication skills while gaining valuable experience in church ministry activities.
 Requires Interterm and summer involvement.